Rutuja-Kelkar/digi_info/index.md

 ## I started digi_info during last semester of my engineering
 ### July 2020 - may 2021

-  This was during last year of my engineering.
 Peak pandemic hit india, colleges were shut down and running online.
 Since I had few placement offers in hand plus loads of time at home, I decided to experiment and build some cool stuff.

   Since it was lockdown in 2020, we were forced to sit at home, so the only things thast I could experiment was with a laptop and an internet connection.
 I started searching what was I good at and found : I was decent at devlivering topics since I had done it multiple times at my college and events.
 Plus I had observed a tremendous skill gap in what was taught in college and industry requirement.
 So, I decided to start a skill development platform to help build real lif skills to engineering grads / learners.
 ## Background and scope